itsdevcoffee/hyprvoice/docs/project/phase4-implementation-plan.md

 - Both prove Whisper + auto-paste works across platforms
 - Our advantage: Pure Rust, daemon mode, no web UI overhead

-**Key Insight:** No pure Rust CLI tool exists with this approach - dev-voice will be unique!
+**Key Insight:** No pure Rust CLI tool exists with this approach - hyprvoice will be unique!

 ---